 You Control Funds In The Account

-You are the sole owner of the money in your account.
-Decisions on how or when to spend the money are made by you, without depending on an unrelated party or a separate company.
+You are the sole owner of the funds in your account and determine all spending and investment options.
+The money decisions are made by you, without depending on an unrelated party or a separate company.
 You can also decide what types of investments to make with the money in the account in order to make it grow.
 The “fixed interest rate” option (previously mentioned) is the most conservative and most popular, and eliminates most risk to your money.
 Although you are forfeiting potential growth, safety of principal is not an issue.

 Since an HSA is portable, the policy remains in effect regardless of where you work or which carrier issued the contract.
 You can change employers or become self-employed and still keep your plan.
 If you terminate your policy, you can purchase a new plan during Ohio Open Enrollment each year.
 NOTE: An HDHP must always be maintained to take advantage of tax benefits.

 For example, if you change to a non-compliant short-term plan, allow the policy to lapse, or enroll in a non-HSA Group plan, no tax deduction can be taken.
 However, if you purchase an HDHP during an open enrollment period, the following year, tax-deductible funds can be deposited again.